 Additionally, due diligence of the supply chains of each of Strattec's components or raw materials is being conducted locally by a designated employee of Strattec who serves as the Company's Purchasing Analyst.
 For each particular part, component or raw material the Purchasing Analyst contacts each of our suppliers that provide those parts, components or raw materials that are likely to contain necessary Conflict Minerals.
-Specifically, we assembled a list of our supplier base for calendar 2017 and undertook due diligence and reasonable country of origin inquiries of such supplier base in order to determine whether the particular raw material, component or part purchased from the supplier contains necessary Conflict Minerals and whether such Conflict Minerals originated in a Covered Country.
-Employees involved in this process were educated on Rule 13p-1 and the related guidance prior to commencing, and during the performance of their respective due diligence efforts and were provided sample templates, correspondence and other materials to use in making the inquiries of Strattec's supplier base.
+Specifically, we assembled a list of our supplier base for calendar 2018 and undertook due diligence and reasonable country of origin inquiries of such supplier base in order to determine whether the particular raw material, component or part purchased from the supplier contains necessary Conflict Minerals and whether such Conflict Minerals originated in a Covered Country.
+Employees involved in this process were educated on Rule 13p-1 and the related guidance prior to commencing, and during the performance of, their respective due diligence efforts and were provided sample templates, correspondence and other materials to use in making the inquiries of Strattec's supplier base.

 The Purchasing Analyst then contacted each supplier they administer and asked them to provide information on (1) the necessary Conflict Minerals contained in each of the parts, components or raw materials supplied by that supplier to Strattec and (2) the source of such Conflict Minerals, including the smelter name and location.
-As part of this supplier contact, the applicable Strattec buyers also requested that the supplier complete the Electronic Industry Citizenship Coalition Global e-Sustainability Initiative (EICC-GeSI) Conflict Minerals Reporting Template (the "EICC Reporting Template").
+As part of this supplier contact, the applicable Strattec buyers also requested that the supplier complete the EICC Reporting Template.

-Due Diligence Measures Performed
+Due Diligence Measures Performed.